Public Administration Student Association (Pi Alpha Alpha)

 - Make a check payable to the University of Montana for $60.
 Be sure to include “MPA Program” in the memo line

-The deadline for UMPAA’s induction is rolling: Apply now!
+The deadline for UMPAA’s induction is rolling: Apply to UMPAA now!

 Ben Hamman – President